 Gemtesa and digoxin

-Digoxin is a medication that’s used to control certain heart problems, such as an irregular heartbeat.
+Digoxin is a medication that’s prescribed for certain heart problems, such as an irregular heartbeat.
 Taking digoxin while you’re taking Gemtesa may cause your digoxin levels to become too high.

-Your doctor will monitor your digoxin levels throughout treatment with Gemtesa to be sure that your levels are within the normal range.
-In order to keep your levels within the normal range, your doctor may need to adjust your digoxin dosage while you’re taking Gemtesa.
+Your doctor will monitor your digoxin levels throughout treatment with Gemtesa to be sure that your levels are within the safe range.
+In order to keep your levels within the typical range, your doctor may need to adjust your digoxin dosage while you’re taking Gemtesa.

 If you have questions about using digoxin while taking Gemtesa or questions about any other drug interactions, talk with your doctor or pharmacist.